SCYou27/Projects_ASCON/README.md

 ## Projects

-We separated our attacks into three sub-projects by their target ASCON AEAD implementations:
+We separated our attack Python code into three sub-projects by their target ASCON AEAD implementations:

  -  **U-Os experiments:** in `Project_U-Os/`
  -  **U-O3 experiments:** in `Project_U-O3/`